Cleeng/cleeng-wp-plugin/readme.txt

 == Changelog ==

+= trunk =
+* updated plugin description
+* redirect to Cleeng settings with anchor
+* bulk protection: protect content after first paragraph
+* bulk protection: fixed permalink passed to Cleeng
+* bulk protection: fixes in behaviour
+* restored "About Cleeng" page in overlay
+* updated button logic to reflect new free content view policy
+* check if $posts is an array

 = 2.2.5 =
 * Fixed "activate account" not
 * Fixed notices when WP_DEBUG is set to true